SebasGA19/spAInews/docs/Base de datos.md

 		BOOL activo "NOT NULL, DEFAULT TRUE"
 		INTEGER id_usuario "NOT NULL, FOREIGN KEY usuarios" BOOL automatico "NOT NULL, DEFAULT TRUE"
-		JSON words "NOT NULL, DEFAULT '[]', REGEXP (CHECKS IF IT IS A JSON ARRAY)" }
+		JSON palabras "NOT NULL, DEFAULT '[]', REGEXP (CHECKS IF IT IS A JSON ARRAY)" }

 ```